Ground Water: Environment for UPSC

 Anaerobic biodegradation system

-The final waste are Methane and Carbon Dioxide.
+- The final waste is Methane and Carbon Dioxide.

 Aerobic biodegradation Vs Anaerobic biodegradation

 - Forced aeration is essential which is energy-intensive.

 - Incomplete aeration (partial aerobic condition) leads to a foul smell.

 - Generate a large amount of sludge.